frappe/helpdesk/README.md

 ## Motivation
 Managing issues from our customers was a big challenge for us.
 We were using the ERPNext support module which was not very good in UI and the UX was also not good.
 We wanted to have a tool that can be easily integrated with our existing system and can be customized as per our needs.
-So we decided to build a Helpdesk tool that can be easily integrated with our existing system and can be customized as per our needs.
+So we decided to build Frappe Helpdesk.

 ## Key Features